BroadbandForum/usp/specification/messages/error-codes/readme.md

 <a id="vendor_defined_error_codes" />

 Implementations of USP MAY specify their own error codes for use with Errors and Responses.
-These codes use either the `6800-6999` series for Controller errors, or the `7800-7999` series for Agent errors, respectively.
+These codes use  the `7800-7999` series.
 There are no requirements on the content of these errors.